New Mexico Lobos men's basketball: Roy W. Johnson (1920–1960)

 Roy Johnson, nicknamed "Old Iron Head", was fundamental to the early development of Lobo athletics.
 Johnson arrived in 1920 after a successful athletic career at the University of Michigan.
 The UNM gymnasium at the time was a small wooden building where the walls were out-of-bounds markers for basketball games.
 Basketball was primarily an intramural sport, with occasional games against other schools, including Albuquerque High School, and no regular schedule.
 Johnson set about building collegiate-level athletics facilities, performing some of the hard labor with his own hands.
 He oversaw construction of Carlisle Gymnasium in 1928 and Zimmerman Field in 1938, the first football stadium at UNM.

 During his nearly 40 years at UNM, Johnson coached every men's sport the school offered, while teaching physical education.
 A decorated veteran who served in World Wars I and II, he was the UNM athletic director from 1920 to 1949.
 He established regularly scheduled games against regional colleges, and in 1931 UNM joined the Border Conference as a founding member.
 Johnson coached the UNM basketball team for all but two seasons from 1920 to 1940.
 From 1924 to 1934, his teams posted a 104–38 (.732) record.
 The Lobos won 165 games with Johnson as head basketball coach, a school record for over 30 years and currently third on its all-time list.

 Johnson stepped down as head basketball coach after the 1939–40 season.
 The position passed to a few different coaches before Woody Clements took over 1944–51 and 1953–55, compiling a record of 113–119 (.487).
 The Lobos won the Border Conference in 1944 and 1945, and they appeared in the NAIA post-season tournament in 1947, losing to Hamline University in the first round.
 From 1951 to 1962, the Lobos competed in the Mountain States Conference, known at the time as the Skyline Eight.
-In 1957, while still on faculty, Johnson oversaw construction of the 7,800-seat arena that bears his name, Johnson Gymnasium.Roy W. Johnson, Johnson Center (photo), New Mexico's Digital Collections, University Libraries, Center for Regional Studies, University of New Mexico.
+In 1957, while still on faculty, Johnson oversaw construction of the 7,800-seat arena that bears his name, Johnson Gymnasium.
 For many years, Johnson Gym was the most prominent feature of the UNM campus for those driving along Central Avenue in Albuquerque, part of historic U.S. Route 66.